taboola/taboola-ios/README.md

 ## 6. License

 This program is licensed under the Taboola, Inc. SDK License Agreement (the “License Agreement”).
-By copying, using or redistributing this program, you agree to the terms of the License Agreement.
+By copying, using or redistributing this program, you agree with the terms of the License Agreement.
 The full text of the license agreement can be found at https://github.com/taboola/taboola-ios/blob/master/LICENSE.
 Copyright 2017 Taboola, Inc.  All rights reserved.